JPLynch35/rales_engine/README.md

 #### Testing
 To run the local test suite, use the command:
 `rspec`
-To run the spec harness(required locally hosted server), navigate your terminal to the spec harness folder and use the command:
+To run the spec harness(requires locally hosted server), navigate your terminal to the spec harness folder and use the command:
 `bundle exec rake`

 #### Example URLs